openl2m/openl2m/docs/using/basic_view.rst

 |command_output_tab|

-When complete, the page will refresh and a new 'Command Output' tab will show the output from the switch.
+When complete, the page will refresh and a new 'Command Output' tab will show the output from the device.

 Warnings/Errors Tab